-Road crossings can easily be made safer for young children Segregated cycle lanes are good for biking in general, but and caregivers by signage for drivers.
-For example, adding even more critical for encouraging caregivers riding with colours increases awareness of the presence of children and babies and toddlers on their bikes or toddlers using a solo encourages them to use crossings.
-More comprehensive bike for the first time. design interventions can significantly increase safety, such EVERYTHING NEARBY as adding shrubs and other shielding elements, as well as introducing tactical speed reduction devices.
-Proximity is important - and providing amenities within a short walk encourages young children and caregivers to use them and walk to them as a community.
-Protecting Increasing pavement width, walkability and 'strollability' community uses within the site area, such as community walking while pushing a pushchair - increases opportunities facilities, cafes and local shops is essential to creating a for interaction and play, and reduces the likelihood of sociable and child-friendly area.
+Road crossings can easily be made safer for young children and caregivers by signage for drivers.
+For example, adding colours increases awareness of the presence of children and encourages them to use crossings.
+More comprehensive design interventions can significantly increase safety, such as adding shrubs and other shielding elements, as well as introducing tactical speed reduction devices.